iraf-community/iraf-community.github.io/install.md

  * [**Intel 64 bit**](https://github.com/iraf-community/iraf-mac-build/releases/download/v2.18-1/iraf-2.18-1-x86_64.pkg) (older Macs before ~2020; OS X 10.10 or newer)
  * [**Intel 32 bit**](https://github.com/iraf-community/iraf-mac-build/releases/download/v2.18-1/iraf-2.18-1-i386.pkg) (if 32-bit IRAF is needed; Mac OS X 10.6 – 10.14)

-After downloading, open the installer package by right-clicking on the icon and selecting **Open**.
-As the software is not signed with an Apple certificate, a window will show with a warning that the package comes from an unidentified packager.
+After downloading, open the installer package by holding the
+<kbd>control</kbd> key while clicking on the icon.
+As the software is not
+signed with an Apple certificate, a window will show with a warning that the package comes from an unidentified packager.
 Click on **Open** to continue.

 ![welcome window](macinstall/macinstall-01.png){: width="70%"}